Maastro-CDS-Imaging-Group/SQLite4Radiomics/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+Copyright (c) 2020 University of Manchester.
+Developed by Marcel van Herk, Lambert Zijp and Jan Meinders; the Netherlands Cancer Institute; Radiotherapy Department; maintained by Marcel van Herk, University of Manchester.

+Copyright (c) 1995 Regents of the University of California.
+All rights reserved.
+Developed by: Mark Oskin, mhoskin@ucdavis.edu; University of California, Davis Medical Center; Department of Radiology with a Solaris port done and maintained by: Terry Rosenbaum; Michigan State University; Department of Radiology.

 ## Acknowledgments

 * Hat tip to anyone who's code was used